webreinvent/nuxtstore-docs/content/3.web/guide.md

 List of essential directories:

-- `components/ecommerce` NuxtStore UI components, like `ProductCard` or `Review`
+- `components` NuxtStore UI components, like `ProductCard` or `Review`
 - `stores` Pinia store containing global state, getters and mutators
 - `composables` Contains reusable composition functions, e.g. data fetchers and stateful helpers
 - `shared` Contains types and utilities [shared](https://github.com/nuxt/nuxt/releases/tag/v3.14.0) across client and server e.g `product.type.ts`.
 Auto-import support will follow in next major release.
 - `tests` Contains mocks for components, composables and store actions

-## Guide
+## Project Guide

 This project follows a few conventions to help with organizing your code:

 - Each function is located in a dedicated module and exported from the `index.ts` file.
-- In this nuxt application, avoid importing auto-imported APIs (ref, onMounted etc.) and PrimeVue components (Dialog, Carousel etc.)
+- In this nuxt application, avoid importing auto-imported APIs (ref, onMounted etc.) or compiler macros (defineProps, defineEmits etc.) and PrimeVue components (Button, InputText, Dialog, Carousel etc.)
 - Names are short, descriptive and must follow our consistent naming convention ([guide](https://docs.vaah.dev/guide/code))
 - Follow this [nuxt guide](https://docs.vaah.dev/guide/nuxt) to avoid common mistakes and comply with industry standard practices
 - Functions (including composables and utils) are exported using explicit named exports instead of anonymous exports